 Mueller likely will release his final report sometime in 2019, and, should they control the House Judiciary and Oversight committees, Democrats will withhold that report from the public.
 They will pick it apart, redact it, and hold endless hearings as they attempt to mold the report into something that can be used to damage the president as much as possible.
 Hoping that they will capture the Senate in 2020, the opposition party will tee up referrals for prosecution for Trump associates and family members and lay the groundwork for impeachment proceedings in 2021, assuming Trump wins re-election.

 Thus, while every midterm election is touted as the most important election, the 2018 results will shape the direction of the legislative branch in 2019.
 With a Republican House of Representatives, the Trump agenda will continue apace, especially if the party extends its majority in the Senate.
-Should the Democrats find themselves in charge, the focus will be on revenge, the destruction of the Trump administration, and the undoing of the Trump economic agenda.We value your comments!
-Please weigh in on our comment section below.
+Should the Democrats find themselves in charge, the focus will be on revenge, the destruction of the Trump administration, and the undoing of the Trump economic agenda.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com